sheodox/projectlaunch.nvim/README.md

--- add custom commands programmatically. you can write your own lua code to add a list of commands -- from a tool you use that projectlaunch.nvim doesn't support. or type part of a long command that -- you need to use occasionally, then use 'e' in the prompt menu to edit and add the rest, like for -- running specific parts of test suites, put everything but the test suite name in here then edit later projectlaunch.add_custom_command("npm test")
+-- add custom commands programmatically. you can write your own lua code to add a list of commands -- from a tool you use that projectlaunch.nvim doesn't support. or type part of a long command that -- you need to use occasionally, then use 'e' in the launch menu to edit and add the rest, like for -- running specific parts of test suites, put everything but the test suite name in here then edit later projectlaunch.add_custom_command("npm test")
 ```